mccarrond/mccarrond.github.io/resume.md

 ---

-#QUALIFICATIONS
+#SUMMARY OF QUALIFICATIONS

 * Extensive experience building and maintaining dynamic web applications
-* Strong familiarity with test-driven development, and agile methodology
+* Strong familiarity with test-driven development (TDD) and agile methodology
 * Self-directed learner dedicated to disciplined practice and continuing education
-* Excellent critical thinking and communication skills
+* Passionate and performance-driven developer actively building a reusable codebase

 ---